phaserjs/phaser/README.md

 * Phaser.Polygon added.
 A fully compatible port of the PIXI.Polygon class, can be used in Sprite/Image hitArea tests.
 * InputHandler.pixelPerfectOver - performs a pixel perfect check to see if any pointer is over the current object (warning: very expensive!)
 * InputHandler.pixelPerfectClick - performs a pixel perfect check but only when the pointer touches/clicks on the current object.
+* TileSprite can now use a frame from a texture atlas or a sprite sheet.
+* TileSprites can now be animated.
+See new example :)
+* TileSprites have a new method: autoScroll(x, y) which sets an automatic scroll running (until stopped with TileSprite.stopScroll).

 New Examples: